cancelei/Math-magicians2/README.md

 ### Key Features <a name="key-features"></a>

+- Fetch Quotes on the end of the Calculator.
 - Functional Components using React
 - Improved Layout
 - Component that created all the styling.